Make yourself at home

 Above average education

 As well as being home to two world famous universities, Oxfordshire has brilliant schools.
-In 2016, over 90 per cent of children got a place at their first choice primary school.
+In 2018, over 90% of children got a place at their first choice primary school.
 The county has GCSE pass rates above the national average, and above average key stage one and two scores.

 Our social work bases